aspirity-inc/easydev/documentation/src/content/docs/components/Layout/header.md

 Header is a part of Layout component.

-The Header has the next props: fix, height, backgroundColor.
+The Header can have the next props: fix, height, backgroundColor.
 Here you can add navigation, avatar, etc...

-###### Default Header
+## Default Header

-Code:

 ```tsx
 <Header height={50} backgroundColor={lightPalette.primary[500]} style={{ padding: '20px 0' }}>